Often a child’s first instrument, the ukulele is rarely accorded the respect that it deserves. Here are 7 tracks that owe their success to the uke.

 1. Absolutely Cuckoo – The Magnetic Fields

 Stephin Merritt, aka The Magnetic Fields, is famous for his smooth baritone croon.
-He often juxtaposes that rich and resonant vocal against a backing of ukulele to glorious effect.
+He often juxtaposes that rich and resonant vocal against a backing of the ukulele to glorious effect.
 Exhibit A: the opening track from 69 Love Songs, Absolutely Cuckoo.

 Listening to the track in headphones reveals the rhythmic interplay between the left and right-hand sides of the stereo spectrum.
 Layering the uke in this way lends power to the otherwise tiny sound of the diminutive instrument, enveloping the listener in silky strums.